 The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
 Recurring debt includes credit card payments, auto payments, child support, etcetera.

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing

 - Gross monthly income of $2,700 x .36 = $972 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-Remember these are just guidelines.
-We will be happy to help you pre-qualify to help you figure out how much you can afford.
+Remember these ratios are just guidelines.
+We'd be happy to pre-qualify you to help you determine how much you can afford.

 Get a New Loan Quote

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.